Workflow

 By Bell Chen, founder.
 Updated May 19, 2026.

-Lia Haberman, who writes ICYMI to roughly 40,000 in-house and agency social media managers, framed the agency-influencer coordination problem in a March 2024 Buffer interview, describing her own newsletter discipline as “a pithy weekly update on social media, marketing trends, and key platform updates,” per Haberman.
+Lia Haberman, who writes ICYMI to in-house and agency social media managers, keeps her newsletter to a tight, recurring digest of platform and marketing updates.
 The same discipline applies one level up to the agency-creator handoff.
 The agencies that retain past the first 3 campaigns are the ones whose briefs are pithy enough that a creator can produce against them in 48 hours, weekly enough that the creator-fit analysis is current, and updated enough that the brand-twist note reflects the platform reality of the same week the creator is filming.

 In my experience commissioning UGC for my own products during the Q1 2026 launch window, and in the four creator deals I evaluated in the same window for friends-of-the-house brands, the agency-creator coordination workflow that survives a real client roster has five load-bearing parts.
 It runs on creator-fit notes built from analyzed content style rather than follower count, on reference-based briefs that translate the client brand into specific operator decisions a creator can produce against, on a brief that is approved by the client before it goes to any creator, on a two-round revision cap that protects both the agency margin and the creator relationship, and on a manual campaign debrief that converts performance data into the next campaign brief.